All Episodes

 dan friesen

-I don't want to support that, but I understand where that reaction comes from.
+Sure, but I understand where that reaction comes from.

 jordan holmes

-I'm not saying you should do that.
+I don't I don't I'm not saying he should do that.

 jordan holmes

-Yeah, it's yeah.
+Yeah, it's, yeah.

 dan friesen